vishnukumarkvs/notes/Interview.md

    - If the main method has @SpringBootApplication annotation

 2. What does @SpringbootApplication annotation do
-    - It combines 3 anno
+    - It combines 3 annotaions at the start of application
+    - @Configuration + @A